XaviMV/easy-french-practice/README.md

 The total processing time for about 180 videos, each from 5 to 10 minutes long, with multithreading enabled, was about 16 hours on a Ryzen 5 2600x CPU.
 But this process only needs to run once to collect all the information needed and store it in a way that can be read much, much faster.

+Since all the videos are about 12GB in size I can't upload them to github.
+They would need to be downloaded and each put in a numbered folder inside the folder "videos".

 # Requirements

 To run the processing of the videos the following libraries are required: cv2, numpy, os, multiprocessing, paddleocr.